shapez0r/agentai_repo/README.md

    - `git add .`
    - `git commit -m "describe your change"`
    - `git push`
-4. Generate the .env file with the current commit hash:
+4. Update the commit hash in the application:
-   - `powershell.exe -ExecutionPolicy Bypass -File .\generate-env.ps1`
+   - `powershell.exe -ExecutionPolicy Bypass -File .\replace-commit-hash.ps1`
 5. Deploy to GitHub Pages:
    - `npm run deploy`
+6. Wait for deployment propagation or manually confirm the deployment is live.
-6. Run the verification script:
+7. Run the verification script:
    - `powershell.exe -ExecutionPolicy Bypass -File .\check-tester.ps1`
-7. Make sure the script outputs `FOUND` — this means the change is live on the site.
+8. Make sure the script outputs `FOUND` — this means the change is live on the site.

 > Always keep the verification script up to date with the latest change you want to check after deployment!